Byron/gitoxide/README.md

   * We use the `izip!` macro in code
 * **deflate2** _(MIT Licensed)_
   * We use various abstractions to implement decompression and compression directly on top of the rather low-level `miniz_oxide` crate

+## Fun facts

+* Originally I was really fascinated by [this problem](https://github.com/gitpython-developers/GitPython/issues/765#issuecomment-396072153) and believe that with `gitoxide` it will be possible to provide the fastest implementation for that problem.